What Is A Plug In Hybrid Car (PHEV)? | Kia UK

 A Plug-In Hybrid (PHEV) is perfect for those who want to travel further in electric mode.
-It’s got a bigger battery than a Self-Charging Hybrid, and can give you a 30 mile electric range.
-When that electric range is depleted, the car automatically switches to Self-Charging Hybrid mode.
+It’s got a bigger battery than a Hybrid and can give you a 30-mile electric range.
+When that electric range is depleted, the car automatically switches to Hybrid mode.

 Reasons to drive a Kia PHEV

 There are plenty of benefits to owning a Plug-In Hybrid car, here are some of our favourites.

 If you aren’t quite ready to go fully electric, a plug-in hybrid is the perfect compromise.
 You get around 30-miles of electric driving, but you always have the petrol engine for longer trips.

 Low emissions driving

 When in electric mode a plug-in hybrid produces zero emissions.
 As most of your driving will be on battery power, this is particularly helpful for improving air quality in urban areas.

 Electricity is much cheaper than petrol or diesel, so when running on battery power, your journey may cost less than a third of what it would in a combustion-engine car.
 There are tax incentives, too.
 VED is lower for PHEV drivers, and for company car drivers BIK tax is also reduced.